MejarAdobo/GoldstarBoard/README.md

 I have currently finish these apps:

-- cron app: which is running in a docker container on a Virtual Machine in VIU
+- cron app: which is running in a docker container on a Digital Ocean Server
 - api app: currently deployed in render inside a docker container, will also moved to VM if nginx issue has been fixed, you can check out the api server [here](https://api-35if.onrender.com/api)
 - admin app: same thing as api
+- web app (in progress): [https://https://goldstarboard.onrender.com](https://goldstarboard.onrender.com)

 To check out the old code, switch to the old branch